bazel-contrib/publish-to-bcr/deployment/README.md

 - `github-bot-app-client-secret` (generated in app settings)
 - `github-bot-app-private-key` (generated in app settings)

+Enter secrets to authenticate with an SMTP server for sending notifications:

+- `notifications-email-user`
+- `notifications-email-password`

 ### Add apps to dev environment and BCR

 You may wish to setup a ruleset, BCR fork, and (fake) BCR for testing.
 Install the Webhook App you